 Companies Who Offer Teen Safe Driving Discounts

-Here are some of the various safe driving programs and discounts available from leading automobile insurers.
+Here are some of the various safe driving programs and discounts from leading auto insurers.

-AAA Insurance has a teen safe driver package available that could save you some money.
-In addition to the discounts available, they offer a program to guide you through the process of teaching your teen to drive safely.
+AAA Insurance has a teen safe driver package that could save you some money.
+In addition to the discounts, they offer a program to guide you through the process of teaching your teen to drive safely.
 The program is called Keys2Drive.
 With this program, you can get access to web videos that teach safe driving.
 You'll get a newsletter with safety tips and traffic safety alerts.
 There is also a "Parent-teen agreement” that you and your child sign.

-The agreement deals with the responsibilities of safe driving along with other helpful, safe driving resources.
-They also offer a device called AAA OnBoard Teen Safe Driver, which uses an installed device to help you monitor your teen’s driving habits.
+The Parent-teen agreement deals with the responsibilities of safe driving along with other helpful, safe driving resources.

 AAA also offers access to an app called SMARTtrek that tracks driving habits.
 The information can help teens and parents analyze driving behaviors and deal with any problem areas.
 In addition, a 10% discount is applied to your teen's insurance, which can go up to 30% when you renew the policy.